-A new report by the Career Academy Support Network provides, for the first time, comparisons between students in each CPA and non-academy students at the same high school.
+A report by the College and Career Academy Support Network provides, for the first time, comparisons between students in each CPA and non-academy students at the same high school.
 This report uses data on academy students from the October 2010 reports submitted by each CPA to the California Department of Education (CDE) for the 2009-10 school year.
 In addition, this report also uses information from the Standardized Testing and Reporting (STAR) program to compare the characteristics of academy and non-academy students, and to analyze scores from the California Standards Tests (CSTs).

 These reports conclude that, while all the evidence is not yet in, there is a strong case for making Linked Learning a major focus of high school reform.
 Other studies also offer evidence that Linked Learning, when well-designed and implemented, can produce substantial learning benefits for many of California's high school students.
 Read on to learn more about findings in key areas:

 1. Learning in Context